hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ```

 Terraform found nothing to do - and if you check, you'll find that there's no
-`ip_address.txt` file on your local machine.
+`ip_address.txt` file on the cloud shell filesystem.

 Terraform treats provisioners differently from other properties.
 Provisioners
 only run when a resource is created, but adding a provisioner does not force
 that resource to be destroyed and recreated.
 If this is what we want, we can use
 `terraform taint` to tell Terraform to recreate the instance.
-Run this command
+Run the command
-now:
+`terraform taint google_compute_instance.vm_instance` now:

 ```raw
 $ terraform taint google_compute_instance.vm_instance